bobo2016/yeoman-angular-todolist/README.md

 ## Functions
 1. Add todo to the todo list
 2. Remove todo from the todo list
-3. store todo in the local storage module
+3. Store todo in the local storage module

 ## Build & development